mikeapp/maptime/README.md

 - A `collection` property that contains a `Collection`
 - A `viewerPath` that contains the path or URL of a IIIF viewer instance that will be displayed within an `<iframe>` in a full screen dialog.
 The manifest URI will be appended when a viewer is instantiated.

 Note that the collection should be initialized before being passed to the component.
-The `App.tsx` file in this project's Github repo demonstrates basic error handling and displays a progress indicator while the Collection's Manifests are downloaded.
+The `maptime-demo` repo demonstrates basic error handling and displays a progress indicator while the Collection's Manifests are downloaded.
 The `Collection`'s `fetch` method can be passed a callback function that will be updated with the percentage of manifests downloaded.
 ```javascript
 const myCollection = new Collection("https://mikeapp.github.io/manifest-fixtures/collection/test.json");